Symphony No. 5 (Bruckner): 1876 version

 This remains unpublished.
 In 1997 a first attempt at reconstruction – by including in the Finale music from the "1876 First Concept" (ed.
 William Carragan) – was recorded by Shunsaku Tsutsumi with the Shunyukai Symphony Orchestra.
 In 2008 Takanobu Kawasaki was able to assemble the original concepts (1875–1877) of the symphony from manuscripts Mus.Hs.19.477 and Mus.Hs.3162 at the Austrian National Library; these were recorded by Akira Naito with the Tokyo New City Orchestra.
-In the opinion of John F. Berky, Naito's recording "is the best available CD to present some of Bruckner's early thoughts for this massive symphony.”
+In the opinion of John F. Berky, Naito's recording "is the best available CD to present some of Bruckner's early thoughts for this massive symphony."
 In this version the symphony is scored without a bass tuba, and more prominence is given to the string instruments.
 The tempo of the Adagio introductions to Movements 1 and 4, and that of Movement 2, are scored alla breve, i.e. notably faster than in 1878.

 1878 version

 This is the version normally performed.
 It exists in almost identical editions by Robert Haas (published 1935) and Leopold Nowak (1951).
 The Nowak has been amended twice, in 1989 (the "Second Revised Edition") and 2005 (the "Third Revised Edition").
 All of these are under the auspices of the MWV, the Musikwissenschaftlicher Verlag der Internationalen Bruckner-Gesellschaft in Vienna.
+Another edition was issued by Benjamin-Gunnar Cohrs for the Anton Bruckner Urtext Gesamtausgabe in 2018.
 Regardless of edition, the 1878 version is sometimes redundantly called the "Original Version", perhaps to distinguish it from the inauthentic Schalk.

 Schalk's published edition, 1896

 This first published edition, heard at the work's 1894 premiere, was prepared by conductor Franz Schalk.
-It is unknown how much of its difference from Bruckner's 1878 version reflects Bruckner and how much Schalk, but 15 to 20 minutes of music is cut, and most of the changes were unapproved by the composer.
+It is unknown how much of its difference from Bruckner's 1878 version reflects Bruckner and how much Schalk, but 15 to 20 minutes of music is cut, and most of the changes were not approved by the composer.
 Schalk made Bruckner's music sound Wagnerian by means of re-orchestration.
 Obvious differences occur in the coda of the Finale, where Schalk adds triangle and cymbals and an offstage brass band.